SAP/project-piper-action/README.md

 This repository contains a GitHub Action to integrate with project "Piper".

-## Requirements

-This software runs on [GitHub Actions](https://github.com/features/actions) with Linux hosts.

 ## Usage

 Please refer to the [GitHub Actions](https://help.github.com/en/actions) documentation for general information on how to use actions.